BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 We can sometimes use a private function to take care of the assignments, especially if we have many constructors, and we don’t want to clatter the MIL with repetitions, this is only when we can safely use the assignment behavior.

 There is a set order of initialization.
-First the base class, tehn the members according to the ABEntry list (class declaration?)
+First the base class, ten the members according to the ABEntry list (class declaration?)

 The order of initialization of non-local objects defined in different translation units Static objects, alive from their creation time until the end of the program.